kailash-manasarovar/statement/docs/next-batch.md

 1. Remind me to never shut up!
 1. Were the Spanish in Jerusalem in a terribly celebratory mood because finally they can see a future where they might be able to protect their own children?
 If so, please forgive me for giving you all such a hard time... it's been quite a twist and turn of a thousand knots to undo...
 1. Is the recent "drowning" in a hot tob of a young British couple on holiday in Cullera - incidentally where Paloma told me to move to - a step up in the "life of revenge" of the Lopez Cano's?
+1. By the way, can you check if these two were the ones staying in the next room to mine in Cauterets in [August 2023 when I was supposed to have sex with the mountain guide](timeline/2023/august.md#climbing-the-viscos).
+Thanks.
 1. If the Lopez Cano's found out they'd been lied to by the mousses all these years - people who have been pretending to be their friends, just like they did to me - would they all self-implode do you think?
 1. Where do the mousses think such courses of action ends?
 Both sides can't keep bumping people off forever, can they?
 1. I think the world needs to know, don't you?
 And let the chips fall where they fall.
 It's gone on too long now and the children have never once been out of peril since it started.